blackchip-org/zc/README.md

 interactively and this list of modules is known as the user's prelude.

 Other modules can be loaded by either the `import` or `use` statement.
-The `import` statement prefixes each function with the name of the function while the `use` statement does not.
+The `import` statement prefixes each function with the name of the module while the `use` statement does not.
 For example:

 <!-- test: modules -->